anti-social/elasticsearch-collapse-extension/README.md

 ### [Collapse](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/collapse-search-results.html)

-Firstly it collapses all the documents that don't have value for collapsing.
+Firstly it collapses all the documents that don't have value for collapsing into a single hit.
 This can be bypassed populating some random value for such documents.

 And what's more important it does not support rescoring which we use a lot for deboosting products from the same company: